 Most places have blue laws.
 Nobody wants to get stuck in Nowheresville on a Sunday while your hometown gets blown to bits and not have at least a beer on hand.
 And, well, Mardi Gras.
 Does it need an explanation?

-You become an armchair meteorologistbrace yourself
+You become an armchair meteorologist

 The Superdome is indoors and it allegedly never rains in Tiger Stadium so watching the weather becomes vitally important for our main events (let’s not talk about Jazz Fest because we can assume it will always rain at least once during Jazz Fest).
 Everyone has their favorite local meteorologist, favorite forecast models and at those two times of year we all are armchair meteorologists.